Updated 13 December 2018

 ISC’s Support Customers

-Subscribers to ISC’s software support services have to provide contact information for multiple (usually 4) points of contact.
+Subscribers to ISC’s software support services have to provide contact information for multiple (usually four) points of contact.
 This information is required in order for us to provide the support service.
-This information generally includes
+This information generally includes:

 - Email address